Ligand Pharmaceuticals (NASDAQ:LGND) Releases FY 2022 Earnings Guidance

 Wall Street Analyst Weigh In

-A number of equities research analysts have weighed in on the company.
-Stephens lowered their price target on Ligand Pharmaceuticals to $130.00 and set a na rating on the stock in a research report on Monday, May 16th.
-StockNews.com raised Ligand Pharmaceuticals from a sell rating to a hold rating in a research note on Wednesday, August 10th.
-BMO Capital Markets began coverage on Ligand Pharmaceuticals in a research note on Thursday, June 16th.
-They set an outperform rating on the stock.
-Craig Hallum reduced their price objective on Ligand Pharmaceuticals from $215.00 to $160.00 in a research note on Thursday, May 5th.
-Finally, Barclays cut their target price on Ligand Pharmaceuticals from $165.00 to $157.00 and set an overweight rating on the stock in a research note on Tuesday, July 5th.
-One equities research analyst has rated the stock with a hold rating and four have given a buy rating to the stock.
-According to MarketBeat.com, Ligand Pharmaceuticals presently has an average rating of Moderate Buy and an average target price of $177.40.
+Several equities research analysts recently weighed in on LGND shares.
+StockNews.com upgraded shares of Ligand Pharmaceuticals from a sell rating to a hold rating in a research report on Wednesday, August 10th.
+Craig Hallum dropped their price objective on shares of Ligand Pharmaceuticals from $215.00 to $160.00 in a research note on Thursday, May 5th.
+Stephens lowered their target price on shares of Ligand Pharmaceuticals to $130.00 and set a na rating for the company in a research note on Monday, May 16th.
+BMO Capital Markets started coverage on shares of Ligand Pharmaceuticals in a research note on Thursday, June 16th.
+They set an outperform rating for the company.
+Finally, Barclays lowered their target price on shares of Ligand Pharmaceuticals from $165.00 to $157.00 and set an overweight rating for the company in a research note on Tuesday, July 5th.
+One investment analyst has rated the stock with a hold rating and four have assigned a buy rating to the company.
+Based on data from MarketBeat.com, Ligand Pharmaceuticals presently has an average rating of Moderate Buy and an average target price of $177.40.

 Ligand Pharmaceuticals Incorporated, a biopharmaceutical company, focuses on developing or acquiring technologies that help pharmaceutical companies to discover and develop medicines worldwide.
 Its commercial programs include Kyprolis and Evomela, which are used to treat multiple myeloma; Veklury for the treatment of moderate or severe COVID-19; Teriparatide injection product for osteoporosis; Vaxneuvance for the prevention of invasive disease caused by Streptococcus pneumoniae; and Pneumosil, a pneumococcal conjugate vaccine to help fight against pneumococcal pneumonia among children.